Mitsubishi Oxygen Sensor Replacement

-Is your Mitsubishi engine idling rough, and check engine light is on due to a faulty oxygen sensor?
-Learn how to fix the problem by replacing the Oxygen Sensor of your Mitsubishi.
-This guide provides instructions on changing the upstream oxygen sensor (Bank 1 Sensor 1, B1S1) on a Mitsubishi vehicle.
+Is your Mitsubishi engine idling rough, and is the check engine light on due to a faulty oxygen sensor?
+Learn how to fix the problem by replacing your Mitsubishi Oxygen Sensor.
+This guide provides instructions on changing a Mitsubishi vehicle’s upstream oxygen sensor (Bank 1 Sensor 1, B1S1).

 Symptoms